Design and Verification of a Novel Triphibian Robot: Modes of Locomotion

 \subsection{Land mode}

-In the land mode, similar to \cite{land-air-flystar}, the robot itself acts as a wheel by rolling motions.
-To ensure smooth rolling, the morphable mechanism retract, and the three actuation ducted fans inscribe within the robot body.
-The three actuators work together to generate the power of movement.
-As shown in Fig. \ref{fig-motion-all}, main difference between forward motion, backward motion and clockwise motion is caused by the allocation of the actuation units, i.e. the ducted fans.
-In forward motion, the two active wheels rotate in the same direction and the passive wheel stay still.
-The vehicle does not rotate around the y axis.
-As shown in Fig\ref{fig-force-land}, the two wheels provide two forces $F_1$, $F_2$ and apply torques $T_1$ and $T_2$ to the vehicle to make the whole vehicle rotate in the same direction.
-The ground friction $f_1$ would provide a thrust in order to push the robot forward.
-When the third wheel rotate in the opposite direction, the third torque $T_3$ applied to the vehicle would make the spinning vehicle rotate in opposite direction.
-The ground would provide a friction $f_2$ in the opposite direction of motion to stop the robot.
-Assume that the vehicle is uniform, the weight of the whole vehicle is M, the radium of the vehicle is R, the rotational inertia is $I_{com}$, the angular acceleration of the vehicle $a_{com}$ in the pure rotation stage could be calculated:
+For land mode, our robot can move forward, backward and turn.
+Similar to \cite{land-air-flystar}, the robot itself acts as a wheel by rolling motions.
+To ensure smooth rolling, the morphable mechanism retracts, and the three actuation ducted propellers inscribe within the robot body.
+As shown in Fig. \ref{fig-motion-all}, the main difference between forward motion, backward motion, and clockwise motion is caused by the allocation of the actuation units and the position ratio of the center of gravity of the robot relative to the ground.
+For each mode, the three actuators work together in different ways to generate the power of movement.
+Detailed information on the cooperation of three ducted propellers is shown in Table. \ref{tab-loco-mode}.
+In forward motion (Fig. \ref{fig-force-land}-subplot Forward), the two active ducted propellers ($P_1$ and $P_3$) rotate in the same direction and the ducted propeller $P_2$ stays still.
+As shown in Fig. \ref{fig-force-land}, the two ducted propellers provide two forces $F_1$, $F_3$ to the vehicle to make the whole robot rotate along the $z_b$ axis.
+To simplify the model analysis, we only consider the forces on the $X_b Y_b$ plane.
+As shown in Fig. \ref{fig-force-land} Side View and Top View, the ducted propeller $P_2$ is close to the center of gravity of the vehicle so that the ducted propeller $P_2$ could remain in the lower part when turning from rest and the robot could turn with less power.
+The component of $F_2$, which is perpendicular to the $X_b Y_b$ plane) when the ducted propeller $P_2$ is close to the ground.
+The reason could be found in Equation (\ref{turn_eq}).
+The smaller the angle $\alpha$, larger the value of $\cos\alpha$, the easier to turn.

-In backward motion, the wheels are in the opposite state comparing with the forward mode.
-The passive wheel works and the two active wheels stay still.
-The torque applied by the passive wheel would make the vehicle rotate in the opposite direction and the friction would cause the vehicle to move backward.